Posts contain affiliate links, see disclosure for more details.

 Visit a country park/see the animals

-Animals are usually a big hit with children, Rachel from Life with Amelia has a post about Open Farm Sunday – great idea for a free day out to see some animals.
+Animals are usually a big hit with children, zoos can be really expensive but local farms are a great idea for a less expensive but fun day out to see some animals.

 We love going to country parks, where we visit animals, go for a walk in the woods, play at the play park and eat an ice cream!